 The best place to start with treating ingrown toenails is with home care.
 Soak your feet for 15-20 minutes in warm water to soften the nail tissue.This will relieve tenderness and can reduce swelling.

 When home treatment is insufficient, professional treatment options can include lifting the nail or surgical procedures.
 Surgical options we may use include temporary resection and removal of the affected nail corner or edge, detachment of the nail or offending nail border, or permanent elimination of the entire nail or offending nail border (matrixectomy).

 A matrixectomy is the destruction or removal of the cells from which the nail grows (the nail matrix).
 This is located at the base of the toenail, under the skin.
 This particular procedure can be done surgically by dissection, chemically, or electrically.
 We typically reserve these procedures for chronic or recurrent situations.

 Preventing Ingrown Nails

 Prevention is much better than having to treat a condition, especially when the steps are relatively easy and straightforward.
-For ingrown nails, this entails:
+For ingrown toenails, this entails: